undecaf/storage-composer/README.md

 # StorageComposer

 ## Purpose
-- Creates and manages disk storage under Ubuntu, from simple (single partition) to complex (multiple drives/partitions, various file systems, encryption, RAID and SSD caching in almost any combination).
+- __Creates and manages__ disk storage stacks under Ubuntu, from simple (single partition) to complex (multiple drives/partitions, various file systems, encryption, RAID and SSD caching in almost any combination).
-- Installs a (minimal) Ubuntu onto the storage and makes it bootable.
+- __Installs__ a (basic) Ubuntu onto the storage and makes it bootable, even if the storage is complex.
+- __Clones__ an existing Ubuntu system and makes it bootable even on a different storage stack.

-This project started as a simple helper script for setting up encrypted storage for several PCs.
-Somehow it got out of control...
+This project started as a simple script for setting up encrypted storage for a few PCs.
+When RAID and caching joined in it got out of control somehow...

 ## :warning: WARNING WARNING WARNING :warning: